codepath/android_guides/Google-Cloud-Messaging.md

 ### Add Google Repository

 Also open `Tools`->`Android`->`SDK Manager` and click on the `SDK Tools` tab.
 Make sure that under `Support Repository` you have installed the `Google Repository`.
-If you forget this step, you are not likely to be able to include the Firebase messaging project.
+If you forget this step, you are not likely to be able to include the Firebase messaging library in the next step.

 <img src="http://imgur.com/QBvyEAH.png"/>